h44ck3r/docs/_posts/2022-06-14-build-blog-with-chirpy.md

 ## **Jekyll Commands**
 ---
-for it is possible to have an overview of the changes you have made before putting the site into production.
+It is possible to have an overview of the changes you have made before putting the site into production.

 ```bash
 cd path/to/cloned/repo